Have you been Scammed? The 2 Biggest Scams with Bat Rolling

 Batrolling Does Not Help Alloy Bats

-To identify those with genuine concern for customers, we've compiled a shortlist of reputable companies that refuse to sell or roll alloy bats: BigDawg Bats, Home Run Derby Bats Only, The Bat Doc, and Gorilla Bats.
+To identify those with genuine concern for customers, we've compiled a shortlist of reputable companies that refuse to sell or roll alloy bats: BigDawg Bats, The Bat Doc, and Gorilla Bats.
 That means all other companies are selling rolled metal bats and swindling their customers.
 If they are using a compression tester, they are knowingly cheating them (which all of them use).
 The compression test number of an alloy bat will not change even with a standard roll, a heat roll, or a super roll (although compression numbers can be manipulated in pictures and videos).
 Bat rolling an aluminum bat will not increase the trampoline effect, not increase exit velocities and not increase the bat's durability as some would have you believe.

 It's essential for players and enthusiasts to be aware of the truth and make informed decisions when it comes to the purported benefits of rolling alloy bats.
 Don't fall victim to what could be the biggest money-grabbing scam in the bat rolling industry.